-- In the Treeview double-click on the Contours layer and select the Contour Range tab. - Set the contour Interval as 0.2 and the Value to pass through as 1 - Click the OK button to finish.
+- In the Treeview double-click on the Contours layer and select the Appearance tab. - For the Classic contour type, press the Set button and set the contour Interval to be 0.2 and the Value to pass through to be 1 - Click the OK button to finish.